allenai/scidocs/README.md

 The embeddings must then reside in `jsonl` files with one json entry embedding per line, which will look something like this:
 `{"paper_id": "0dfb47e206c762d2f4caeb99fd9019ade78c2c98", "embedding": [-3, -6, 0, ..., 2]}`

-TODO: include the SPECTOR embedding.jsonl files and use those in the example instead.
+We include the SPECTER embeddings as well.
+Here is how to reproduce the results in the SPECTER paper:

 Once you have these 3 embedding files you can get all of the relevant metrics as follows: